Recent Commission Installations

 budgets fluctuate

-Over time, it becomes part of a parish’s identity, not received as an expense, but as a gift passed on.
+Over time, it becomes part of a parish’s identity, a gift passed on.

 The Commission Process